spsforks/QB64-Wiki/Base-Comparisons.md

 NEXT n%

 ```

-;Note:Although the decimal numbers 0-15 have a maximum width of 2 digits only, an extra space in the *tableout$* template is needed when using the (fixed width string) slash output format, as [STR$](STR$) values contain a leading sign placeholder space.
+Note: Although the decimal numbers 0-15 have a maximum width of 2 digits only, an extra space in the *tableout$* template is needed when using the (fixed width string) slash output format, as [STR$](STR$) values contain a leading sign placeholder space.

 ```text